Valentine’s Day Pulled Pork Pies

 - A little plain flour

-Preheat the oven to 170°C (fan 150°C), Gas mark 3.
-Heat the oil in a pan and sauté the shallots, carrot and celery over a medium heat for about 5 minutes until starting to turn golden.
+Preheat the oven to 170°C, 150°C fan, Gas Mark 3.
+Heat the oil in a pan and sauté the shallots, carrot and celery over a medium heat for about 5 minutes until golden.

-Add the pork to the pan, season well, and cook until golden on each side.
-Mix together the plain flour, tomato puree and 2 tbsp water and stir into the base of the pan.
-Pour in the hot stock, cider and thyme and stir together.
+Add the pork to the pan, season well, and cook until golden brown on each side.
+Mix together the plain flour, tomato purée and 2 tablespoons water and stir into the base of the pan.
+Pour in the stock, cider and thyme and stir together.

 Dust a clean work surface with a little plain flour and roll out the pastry until it measures about 3mm thick.
 Turn the pie pots over onto the pastry and cut around to create lids.
 Stamp out two heart shapes using a 3.5cm heart cutter.

 Put the pastry on top of the pie pots and brush with beaten egg, then put the hearts on top and brush again with the egg.
 Bake in the oven for about 20 minutes until the pastry has puffed up and is golden and the filling is hot right through.